stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Our legal team has just filed complaints, but apparently they're more likely to act if contacted by multiple people." by @[t_blom](https://twitter.com/t_blom/status/1129419501479571458)

+"cloudflare blacklisted me and now I cant access most of the internet on my PC.... gonna have to reset everything tomorrow so I can get a new ip.... :( so annoying." by @[Sven986](https://twitter.com/Sven986/status/1118382870324764673)

+"annoying part was cloudflare" by @[AltichaDev](https://twitter.com/AltichaDev/status/1113892225472192512)

+"A Cloudflare issue caused this for me.
+Check your firewall settings.
+Super annoying!" by @[zackkatz](https://twitter.com/zackkatz/status/1110375889978548224)

+"I keep being unable to login to your site.
+It's throwing this annoying error.
+Credentials are correct for sure." by @[tsopicland](https://twitter.com/tsopicland/status/1111368061368631297)

+"The error 502s I keep getting when using your site are getting annoying.
+Cloudflare says its a host issue - "Server reported a bad gateway" Please sort this out!" by @[mrfuzzy](https://twitter.com/mrfuzzy/status/1099438055755313152)

+"I have been unable to access your MiceChat site due to this annoying Cloudflare blocking software.
+My Router is secure.
+So, why the case: Region?
+Your site, which is not a private community, under ADA, should be fully accessible." by @[RonaldVining](https://twitter.com/RonaldVining/status/1131076297243762689)

+"cloudflare unable to resolve DNS query? be wary, this could be a DNS spoof attack" by @[ggmesh](https://twitter.com/ggmesh/status/1127870305022533633)

 "What is going on w/Cloudflare invading my computer and saying I have to do CAPTCHA on numerous everyday websites I visit?
 Malware??" by @[faiburns](https://twitter.com/faiburns/status/1121514383807406080)

 "Please stop using google captcha." by @[umurgdk](https://twitter.com/umurgdk/status/1120983976468828160)